carlospedroza27/PolylineTools/README.md

 So this is it!
 I hope you find this useful and you find how to make it better, please let me know so I can learn from it.

 This extension was made in colaboration with Diego Pedroza.

+Simple funcion: DecodePolyline with only one parameter:
+- *encodedPolyline* wich is the string that will be decoded.

+And it returns a list of paired lat/lng (*DecodePolyline*).